 You can add family, friends, and professional caregivers that you would like to receive updates on your health and well-being to your Care Circle.
 You can add as many people as you would like to your Care Circle, although Aloe Care Health recommends five.

-No. The Essentials system does not need WiFi, a landline, or a smartphone to be installed or monitor your home.
+No. The Essentials and Essentials Plus systems do not need Wi-Fi, a landline, or a smartphone to be installed or monitor your home.